atomvm/AtomVM/doc/src/programmers-guide.md

     %% erlang
     ok = gpio:close(GPIO).

-Since only one instance of the GPIO driver is allowed, you may also simply use `gpio:stop/0` to remove all interrupts, free the resouces, and close the GPIO driver port.
+Since only one instance of the GPIO driver is allowed, you may also simply use `gpio:stop/0` to remove all interrupts, free the resources, and close the GPIO driver port.

     %% erlang
     ok = gpio:stop().